 Visiting another friend in Verona, where the “Romero and Juliette” tragedy occurs, Meneghetti saw two widows living in apartments across from each other.
 When he looked closer, their story clicked with his.
-A simple metaphor where the doors at the lovers’ apartments never close.
+It is a simple metaphor where the doors at the lovers’ apartments never close.

-For five years, he worked with his co-writer Malysone Bovorasmy writing the eloquent script.
+He worked with his co-writer Malysone Bovorasmy for five years, writing the eloquent script.
 They were always playing with the idea of ambiguity.
 From the beginning, Meneghetti wanted to create a different atmosphere where nothing is accurate and everything is a reality.

 In Meneghetti’s story, every character has an agenda.
 Madeline’s daughter won’t accept her mother’s relationship with another woman.
 Her son is questioning how faithful his mother was to his dead father.
 The caregiver needs money badly.
 Only the six-year-old grandson looks more tolerant of his grandma’s liaison.

 The casting was tricky, he said.
 When Meneghetti writes, he never knows who will play a character.
 He wanted two opposite and strong, professional actresses for the leads.
 The cast was a gift from heaven since the troupers’ chemistry happens instantaneously.
 The film took a lot of work to pitch for financing.
 Who will put money into a movie about two elderly women in love?
 The shooting took thirty-one days.

 The fictional character of Nina Dorn is extraordinarily well-played by German actress Barbara Sukowa (“Hannah

 Arendt,” “Cradle Will Rock,” “Lola”).
 At the virtual premiere, Hannah mentioned that she got inspired by Julianne